-Note: The following example shows "1" to indicate when a square is ON, and "0" to indicate when a square is OFF.
+For visual clarity, the following example shows "1" to indicate when a square is ON, and "0" to indicate when a square is OFF.
 You do not have to convert your dots when using the run length method.

 Count the number of consecutive OFF or ON dots in a row.
 Write the number of consecutive dots in sequence for the first row on the grid.
 Write "ON" or "OFF" after each number to indicate ON or OFF dots.